Akash-Rathor/peerlslands/README.md

 ## Objective

-Enable teams to **quickly understand large Java codebases**—especially in unfamiliar legacy projects—by automating the summarization process with AI, **without sending any data to cloud-based LLMs**.
+Enable teams to **quickly understand large Java codebases** - especially in unfamiliar legacy projects - by automating the summarization process with AI, **without sending any data to cloud-based LLMs**.

 This tool is ideal for:
 - Onboarding new developers